 With over 1.25 billion residents, India has become the focus of numerous businesses worldwide.
-However, expansion in the area usually entails complex localization strategies due to the country’s immersive language and culture.
+However, expansion in the area usually entails complex localization and foreign translation strategies due to the country’s immersive language and culture.
 India has 22 official languages with Hindi being the most widely used!
 If your content however is in English, translations may not be necessary for affluent Indians; they speak and read it fluently.
 But in order to ensure market penetration, brands must be prepared to go into and beyond foreign translation.

 An example of a company that has been able to overcome localization risks in India is Amazon.
 Based on figures released by App Annie, an online analytics firm, Indians installed the Amazon mobile app more often than other competitors in the e-commerce space during the last three months of 2015.
 But Amazon still has a long way to go in India.